Trout River (Chateauguay River tributary): Geography

 This private basin is owned by local residents (private watercourses: article 919. second paragraph, of the Civil Code of Quebec).
 The property extends to the river bed to the center (or better up to the water): which gives the right to fish and use the bottom in front of the properties (use: article 981. of Civil Code of Quebec).
 But private rights to the river must also respect those of others: because it is a kind of common property.
 There would be a legal right of way on private waterways so that people cannot be prevented from crossing the water.
 It is a municipal watercourse (not navigable), it is under the control of the Quebec Municipal Code and the municipality which can make regulations.

 Trout River has two dams: the St-Onge Dam located in the hamlet of Trout River in Elgin near the Canada–US border.
 The other dam is the Hooker Dam, which is located between the hamlet of Kensington in Godmanchester and the path of the second concession to Elgin.
-The Trout River flows into the Chateauguay River just south of the town of Huntingdon.
+The Trout River flows into the Châteauguay River just south of the town of Huntingdon.
 The municipality of Huntingdon set up a Route 138 rest stop at the confluence of the two rivers.

 From its source in Adirondack Park, the Trout River descends on 57.6 km, with a drop of NNNN m, according to the following segments: